soundpress/RulesOfNYC/docs/c22/index.rst

       Grade I:

-      122.10: Inmates shall not force or in any way coerce any person to engage in sexual activities.
+      122.10: An inmate is guilty of a Grade I Sex Offense when the inmate forces, coerces or attempts sexual abuse against another person, or engages in sexual abuse of a person who is unable to consent or refuse.

       Grade II:

-      122.11: Inmates shall not voluntarily engage in sexual activity with any other person.
+      122.11: An inmate is guilty of a Grade II Sex Offense when the inmate engages in sexual activity with another inmate.
+All contact between inmates is prohibited, including kissing, embracing, and hand-holding.

-      122.12: Inmates shall not expose the private parts of their bodies in a lewd manner.
-Grade III: 122.13: Inmates shall not request, solicit or otherwise encourage any person to engage in sexual activity.
+      122.12: An inmate is guilty of a Grade II Sex Offense when the inmate exposes the private parts of the inmate's body in a lewd manner.

+      Grade III:

+      122.13: An inmate is guilty of a Grade III Sex Offense when the inmate requests, solicits or otherwise encourages any other inmate to engage in sexual activity, or makes repeated and unwelcome sexual advances or verbal comments of a derogatory or offensive nature, including but not limited to, sexually suggestive remarks, jokes, innuendos, comments, and gestures.

+      122.14: An inmate is guilty of a Grade III Sex Offense when the inmate, in the plain view of any person other than staff, intentionally touches oneself with or without exposing their genitals, buttocks or breasts in a manner that demonstrates it is for the purpose of sexual arousal, gratification, annoyance or offense, and that any reasonable person would consider this conduct offensive.

    (24) Smuggling

       Grade I:

-      123.10: Inmates shall be guilty of Grade I smuggling if, by their own actions or acting in concert with others, they smuggle weapons, drugs or drug-related products, alcohol, tobacco or tobacco related products, or escape paraphernalia into or out of the facility.
+      123.10: Inmates shall be guilty of Grade I smuggling if, by their own actions or acting in concert with others, they smuggle weapons, drugs or drug-related products, manufactured chemical compounds that are not facility issued, alcohol, tobacco or tobacco-related products, or escape paraphernalia into or out of the facility.

       Grade III: